webrtc-for-the-curious/webrtc-for-the-curious/content/docs/07-data-communication.md

 The SHUTDOWN Chunk starts a graceful shutdown of the SCTP assocation.
 Each agent informs the remote the last TSN it sent.
 This ensures that no packets are lost.
 WebRTC doesn't do a graceful shutdown of the SCTP assocation.
-You need to tear down gracefully teardown each data channel yourself.
+You need to tear down each data channel yourself to handle it gracefully.

 `Cumulative TSN ACK` is the last TSN that was sent.
 Each side knows not to terminate until they have received the DATA chunk with this TSN.